Optimizing decoherence in the generation of optical Schr\"odinger cat states: SPATIAL OVERLAP OF SPONTANEOUSLY EMITTED FIELDS

-\subsection{From Collective Modes to Single-Atom Modes}
+\subsection{From collective modes to single-atom modes}

-To understand why the mode functions $\bm c_\up$ and $\bm c_\dn$ differ at all, we note that $\bm c_\dn$ emerges from all $N_a$ atoms, whereas $\bm c_\up$ emerges from $N_a-1$ atoms, because the atom in state $|r'\rangle$ does not scatter EIT signal light.
-We will investigate now, how much overlap $\bm c_\up$ and $\bm c_\dn$ have.
-In addition, the fact that $N_a-1$ versus $N_a$ atoms emit light, in principle, gives rise to a slightly reduced cooperativity $C$.
+In appendix \ref{app-overlap} we study, as already mentioned, how much the overlap of the spatial modes $\bm c_\up$ and $\bm c_\dn$ is reduced by the fact that $\bm c_\dn$ emerges from all $N_a$ atoms, whereas $\bm c_\up$ emerges from $N_a-1$ atoms, because the atom in state $|r'\rangle$ does not scatter EIT signal light.
+In addition, the fact that $N_a-1$ versus $N_a$ atoms emit light, in principle, gives rise to a slightly reduced collective cooperativity $C$.
 This could be absorbed in the present model by redefining $C$ and $\Lambda_\dn$.
 However, for $N_a\gg 1$, this effect is negligible.

 In the absence of a stationary Rydberg excitation, i.e.\ for qubit state $|\dn\rangle$, all $N_a$ atoms are in the ground state before the coherent light pulse enters the atomic ensemble.
 Hence, all atoms contribute to the spontaneously scattered light field.
 The spatial mode function of the light emitted by all $N_a$ atoms is